 Privacy, security, and compliance concerns have continued to increase as technology has evolved.
-As part of our normal business activities, we collect and store certain confidential information, including personal information of homebuyers/borrowers and information about employees, vendors and suppliers, some of which is processed and stored on third party vendor platforms.
+As part of our normal business activities, we collect and store certain confidential information, including personal information of homebuyers/borrowers and information about employees, vendors and suppliers.
 This information is entitled to protection under a number of federal and state laws.
 We may share some of this information with vendors who assist us with certain aspects of our business, particularly our mortgage and title businesses.

 We have implemented systems and processes intended to secure our information technology systems and prevent unauthorized access to or loss of sensitive, confidential and personal data, including through the use of encryption and authentication technologies.
 Additionally, we have continued to elevate our monitoring capabilities to enhance early detection and rapid response to potential security anomalies.
-Our management team regularly reviews our response readiness and completes tabletop exercises on potential cybersecurity breaches with the assistance of a third party cybersecurity consultant.
+In 2021, we had an external review of our cybersecurity program performed by a third party, which allowed us to enhance our overall program.
 We also require employees to complete training sessions regarding matters such as cybersecurity threats and data protection on a regular basis.
 These security measures may not be sufficient for all possible occurrences and may be vulnerable to hacking, employee error, malfeasance, system error, faulty password management or other irregularities.
 Further, development and maintenance of these measures are costly and require ongoing monitoring and updating as technologies change and efforts to overcome security measures become increasingly sophisticated.